rmit-ir/Tutotrial-Practical-LLMs/README.md

 This half-day interactive tutorial introduces researchers to practical applications of **Large Language Models (LLMs) for Interactive Information Retrieval (IIR)**.
 Through hands-on exercises and real-world research scenarios, participants will learn:

-- How to set up and run LLMs locally
 - How to integrate LLMs via APIs
 - How to evaluate their outputs in IIR settings